Probate Q&A Series What steps must I take to file a creditor claim in North Carolina probate to recover court-ordered life insurance benefits?

 • Draft a written claim with your contact information, basis, amount, and supporting documents.

-• File the claim with the Clerk of Superior Court where the estate is being administered.
+• You may also file the claim with the Clerk of Superior Court.

-• Monitor the personal representative’s response; prepare to petition the court if your claim is disallowed.
+• Monitor the personal representative’s response; if your claim is disallowed, timely bring an action on the claim.

 Recovering court-ordered life insurance benefits through probate requires careful compliance with North Carolina’s claims procedure.
 Missing a deadline or failing to follow the prescribed form can forfeit your right to payment.